danwalterlink/vault/dnd.brew.md

   +variant: feat that entails some the above and give up the rest common + 1 regional language

   {background.custom}
 - basic: 2 skills, 1 tool(choice)
 - some gain other benefits instead

-[variant]: background.engaged
   mali for boni
 additionally, you may choose to affiliate with an order, association, guild or other faction.

 ## Class
-autodidact:=[custom class]: meta-class; what amalgam ancestry is for ancestry; autodidact is for classes. mechanic:pick
+[autodidact] :=[custom class]: meta-class; what amalgam ancestry is for ancestry; autodidact is for classes. mechanic:pick

 you are considered lvl0 for all (base) classes you haven't picked a level in